RENOLEVES/sumo-traffic-py/README.md

 Works with the stops in SUMO.

 Contains the following files:
-* addStops.py
+* createStops.py

-addStops.py : Adds stops to vehicle routes to indicate where the stop signs are.
+createStops.py : Adds stops to vehicle routes to indicate where the stop signs are.

 <label><h3> Traffic Light Intersection </h3></label>
 Works with traffic lights in SUMO

 Contains the following files:
-* addTLS.py
+* createTLS.py
-* addTLSPrograms.py (Not Implemented Yet)
+* createTLSPrograms.py (Not Implemented Yet)

-addTLS.py : Creates a SUMO node file containg the traffic light locations. <br/>
+createTLS.py : Creates a SUMO node file containg the traffic light locations. <br/>
-addTLSPrograms.py : Creates a SUMO additional file containing the programs of the traffic lights.
+createTLSPrograms.py : Creates a SUMO additional file containing the programs of the traffic lights.

+<label> CreateElement.py </label>
+Contains basic functions for creating SUMO elements

 <label><h2> Pre-Built Functions </h2></label>
 Note: All folders and files are located in the 'bin' directory <br/>